dwrensha/seer/README.md

 In particular, it does not yet handle:

  - allocations with size depending on symbolic input
- - pointer-to-pointer with abstract offset
+ - pointer-to-pointer with symbolic offset
- - overflow checking on abstract arithmetic
+ - overflow checking on symbolic arithmetic
  - ... lots of other things that you will quickly discover if you try to use it!

 # long-term vision